splunk/public-o11y-docs/apm/span-tags/cmms.rst

 * (Optional) Review :ref:`metrics-dimensions-mts` for an overview of the concepts underpinning MetricSets.

-How custom Monitoring MetricSets add value to your organization
+Use custom Monitoring MetricSets to monitor important metrics
 ======================================================================

 APM generates a collection of MMS by default; see :ref:`monitoring-metricsets`.
 You can create additional MMS with custom dimensions to filter and aggregate the default generated metrics by a specific indexed span tag or process such as ``version`` or ``cloud.provider``.